foss-style/Cringeworthy/README.md

 I mean... marketing is the gig, right - Reassign the person who made the checklist.

 Truly disappointed, Amazon.
 Truly.
 I was looking forward to a checklist.
 I wonder if someone said - wouldn't it be better if it was interactive?
+If there is someone like that in your organization, give that person a raise.
+You can afford it, as soon as you let the other one go.

 [![Everything Is AWESOME](https://img.youtube.com/vi/StTqXEQ2l-Y/0.jpg)](https://www.youtube.com/watch?v=StTqXEQ2l-Y "Everything Is AWESOME")